-- Completed and/or updated Hill College Apply Texas Admissions Application.
-Refer to www.hillcollege.edu for the online application. - Submit HESI test scores to the Health Sciences Office.
-Minimum Passing Scores: Composite scores 60%, Math 55%, and Reading 65%. - Completed Echocardiography Program Application.
-Applications may be printed online or picked up in the Health Science Department. - Submit all official college transcripts to the Hill College Health Science Department showing completion of the following pre-requisites course with a "C" or better: - ✓ HITT 1305 Medical Terminology I
+- o Completed and/or updated Hill College Apply Texas Admissions Application.
+Refer to www.hillcollege.edu for the online application. - Completed Vascular Technology Program Application.
+Applications may be printed online or picked up in the Health Science Department. - Submit all official college transcripts to the Hill College Health Science Department showing completion of AAS degree, and credentialed in echocardiography or general ultrasound. - Evidence of TSI completion or evidence of being exempt verified by the Hill College Academic Advising and Success Center. - Official High School Transcript or High School Equivalency Certificate (See TOEFL rule below)